(281) 888-5581

 Once the expunction process is initiated, it generally takes a few months until the process is completed.
 After the petition is received, a hearing date is set.
 If your expunction is granted, the court will order the expunction and ultimate destruction of your criminal record.

-If you’re interested in expunging your criminal record, you should seek help from an experienced Houston criminal defense attorney.
-A skilled lawyer can help accelerate the expunction process by conducting a complete review of your criminal record, determining your eligibility, screening for potential legal issues that may arise, and ensuring all pre-filing requirements are addressed correctly.
+If you’re interested in expunging your criminal record, you should seek help from an experienced Texas Criminal Defense Attorney.
+Our dedicated defense team can help accelerate the expunction process by conducting a complete review of your criminal record, determining your eligibility, screening for potential legal issues that may arise, and ensuring all pre-filing requirements are addressed correctly.

 With an in-depth knowledge of the expunction process, the Westbrook Law Firm can assist you with gathering the necessary documentation and preparing your petition.
-To determine if you qualify for an expunction, please contact our firm today.
+To determine if you qualify for an expunction, please call us today at 281-888-5581.
+You can also submit an online form by clicking here.